ricsanfre/pi-cluster/README.md

 ## Usage

-Check in the documentation [Quick Start guide](http://picluster.ricsanfre.com/docs/ansible/) to know how to use and tweak cloud-init files (`/cloud-init` folder) and Ansible playbooks contained in this report
+Check in the documentation [Quick Start guide](http://picluster.ricsanfre.com/docs/ansible/) to know how to use and tweak cloud-init files (`/cloud-init` folder) and Ansible playbooks contained in this repository.

 ## About the Project